 Salinity can be simply described as the amount of salt in 1 kg of sea water.
 It used to be expressed in per mille, later replaced by PSU (Practical Salinity Unit).

 The average salinity of oceans amounts to approx. 35 PSU, whereas the average salinity of the Baltic is almost 5 times lower and amounts to 7.5 PSU.
 The salinity varies across the Baltic and decreases gradually northwards, further away from the Danish straits.
-The surface water layer is less salty than the bottom layer, also characterised by higher density.
+The surface water layer is less salty than the bottom layer, also characterized by higher density.

 INFLOWS and STRATIFICATION